bustardcelly/as3couchdb/README.markdown

 At the core of as3couchdb are models representing two basic entities within a CouchDB instance - a Database and a Document.
 A CouchDB instance can hold many Databases and Databases can hold many Documents.
 In as3couchdb, these entity models have their own methods for performing CRUD requests on a CouchDB instance.
-As such, the CouchDatabase and CouchDocument classes require custom metadata to perform these requests.
+As such, the CouchDatabase, CouchDocument and CouchUser classes allow for custom entity models that contain the business objects that perform these requests.

+## CouchModelEntity

+The CouchModelEntity class holds properties related to a target database within a CouchDB instance, as well as the business objects that are the basis of transactions.
+The role of the CouchModelEntity object is to wire up the associated service mediator for the target model (CouchDatabase, CouchDocument and CouchUser) upon instantiation of a new instance of that model.
+The model uses the service mediator to make requests in relation to its exposed action (CRUD) methods.

+as3couchdb allows for this wiring to happen by either supplying a custom CouchModelEntity upon instantiation of a model, or by declaring custom metadata for the model class.
+The metadata directly relates to the properties of a custom CouchModelEntity.

-The required annotation are as follows:
+The optional annotations are as follows:

 ## DocumentService